huss-osman/devops-learning/06-aws/dns-route53/01-amazon-route53.md

 ## Reflection

-Learning about Amazon Route 53 helped me understand how internet traffic reaches applications through DNS.
-I also learned how Route 53 combines domain registration, DNS management, health checks, and intelligent routing into a single managed service, making it easier to build highly available and scalable cloud applications.
+Learning about Amazon Route 53 helped me understand how DNS directs users to applications by translating domain names into IP addresses.
+I also learned how Route 53 acts as an authoritative DNS service, giving administrators full control over DNS records and traffic routing.

+I now have a better understanding of how Route 53 improves application availability through health checks, intelligent routing, and seamless integration with AWS services, making it a key component of building scalable and resilient cloud architectures.